Merck & Co Inc's (MRK) Stock: A Long-Term Performance Analysis - News Heater

-The stock of Merck & Co Inc (MRK) has gone down by -1.92% for the week, with a -2.12% drop in the past month and a -6.90% drop in the past quarter.
-The volatility ratio for the week is 1.74%, and the volatility levels for the past 30 days are 1.97% for MRK.
-The simple moving average for the last 20 days is -1.82% for MRK’s stock, with a simple moving average of -6.74% for the last 200 days.
+The stock of Merck & Co Inc (MRK) has seen a -0.38% decrease in the past week, with a 0.00% drop in the past month, and a -6.60% decrease in the past quarter.
+The volatility ratio for the week is 1.69%, and the volatility levels for the past 30 days are at 1.92% for MRK.
+The simple moving average for the last 20 days is -0.91% for MRK stock, with a simple moving average of -6.11% for the last 200 days.

 Is It Worth Investing in Merck & Co Inc (NYSE: MRK) Right Now?